gusano/completion-plugin/README.md

 # completion-plugin

-This plugin enables auto-completion for Pd objects.
+This Gui-Plugin enables auto-completion for [pure-data](http://puredata.info) objects.
 Just hit the TAB key while typing into an object to trigger completion mode.

 ## Screenshot